 - 2 large zucchini (or 3-4 medium zucchini, approx 1.5 pounds.
 Cut the zucchini lengthwise into slabs, each around a third of an inch thick.
 A large zucchini would yield four slabs)

-- 1 tablespoon rosemary (finely chopped.
-If using dry, use a teaspoon)
+- 1 tablespoon fresh rosemary (finely chopped.
+If using dried rosemary, use a teaspoon)

 - ½ teaspoon ground black pepper (use less if sensitive to heat, or more if you prefer)